kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 # Structured concurrency

-_Coroutine scope_ is responsible for the structure and parent-child relation between different coroutines.
+_Coroutine scope_ is responsible for the structure and parent-child relationships between different coroutines.
 You always start new coroutines inside a scope.
 _Coroutine context_ stores additional technical information used to run a given coroutine, like the dispatcher specifying the thread or threads the coroutine should be scheduled on.

-When `launch`, `async` or `runBlocking` start a new coroutine, they automatically create the corresponding scope.
+When `launch`, `async`, or `runBlocking` start a new coroutine, they automatically create the corresponding scope.
 All these functions take lambda with receiver as an argument, and the type of the implicit receiver is `CoroutineScope`:

 ```kotlin